 1. The hype for 3D Printing is over and the future for Additive Manufacturing is bright

 The buzz about 3D Printing was inescapable a few years ago.
 But the hype is slowly dying down and leaving room for 3D Printing to move onto more serious things.
 As was evident at the summit, large traditional manufacturing companies such as GE and Siemens are also adopting the technology – to great results.

-4. 3D printing technology is mature enough to go into real manufacturing environments, as well as hospitals
+2. 3D printing technology is mature enough to go into real manufacturing environments, as well as hospitals

 From real consumer products to aerospace parts 3D printed in titanium, the quality of 3D-printed production is now mature enough to be applied in a variety of industries.

 4. The applications for 3D Printing are becoming increasingly diverse

 One of the wonderful things about 3D Printing is that its applications are quite literally endless – as the MWS showed, it can be used for anything from customized eyewear to a 3D-printed gas turbine blade, to a patient-specific hip implant.
 And with each new co-creation, more industries and more applications get explored.